cloudmu/react-redux-starter-kit/README.md

 ### `npm run server`

-This starts the API server on port 3001, which listens for authentication (login/logout) requests from the client.
+This starts the API server on port 3001, which listens for authentication (login/logout) requests from the client, and pushes server notifications.
 At this point, the application is fully operating.

 ## How Do I ... ?